By Sungard AS

 Encourage a culture of "safe browsing" and caution your staff to be wary of suspicious links and attachments from unknown sources when using company devices – whether that's a phishing email or a video on social media.
 Bear in mind that if you force employees to change their passwords on a weekly or monthly basis, they'll probably resort to writing them down on a sticky note left on display at their workstation.
 And if you make it too tricky or convoluted for them to access the systems and data they need to do their jobs, fully expect them to find less secure work-arounds like USB sticks or personal email to bypass your controls.

-Tip #5: Train your employees to recognise and respond to a cyber attack
+Tip #5: Train your employees to recognize and respond to a cyber attack

 Give your staff a clear channel, such as an emergency number, to alert your administrator to any suspicious emails or unusual activity, or for reporting a lost device – even if it turns out to be a false alarm.
 Some cyber-attacks are preceded by a seemingly innocent work-related phone call, purportedly from a supplier or service provider to establish account details or passwords, so don't overlook the significance of such calls as a precursor to cyber-crime.
 If an attack or breach does occur, give everyone a timely heads-up to limit the impact of the attack.
 Ensure you have an internal communications plan and PR strategy in place should the worst happen so your teams are equipped to field questions and reassure concerned customers or investors.